 Ardois-Bonnot is an example of the worldwide psychic disturbances signifying the reappearance of the alien god.
 Cthulhu is obviously an art lover.

 Waugh’s contribution is Monsieur Jean de Brissac la Motte who appears in his novel Brideshead Revisited.
 De Brissac la Motte joins the narrator and friends in London at the time of the 1926 General Strike.
-He ends up in hospital after an elderly widow drops a flower pot on his head from a top floor window.
+He claims to have been in Budapest after WWI when Admiral Horthy rolled in and crushed the Bolsheviks; but ends up in hospital after an elderly widow drops a flower pot on his head from a top floor window.

 “We were joined by a Belgian Futurist, who lived under the, I think, assumed name of Jean de Brissac la Motte, and claimed the right to bear arms in any battle anywhere against the lower classes.”

 Paratexts and Minor Characters

 They’re both very minor characters, barely walk-on parts.
 I’m surprised that in today’s self-devouring, self-referencing culture no-one’s written a book or graphic novel about one or both.
 Perhaps they could team up to fight crime.

 So much of our culture is self-referential cannibalism.
 We sample music, we sample films, we mash up.
 The speed of communication (thank you internet) means we create something, expand it, parody mercilessly, and meld it with unrelated cultural constructs in a matter of days.
 Hours maybe.